blinkmaker/blinkmaker.github.io/aboutme.md

 subtitle: Hi.
 I'm Shakeel, an electronics enthusiast and student.
 ---

-This website is a glimpse of my progress, ideas and adventures in electronics.
+This website is a glimpse of my progress, ideas and adventures in and around electronics.

 ### Why BlinkMaker?
 * **Blink**: In the beginning, it usually starts with blinking an LED - it is the 'Hello, World!' of programming for electronics.